-- 44. The transition from a different GAAP (for example the transition from reporting in accordance with Hong Kong Financial Reporting Standards) to the SME-FRF and SME-FRS is accounted for as follows: - (a) All items recognised previously under a different GAAP (for example, deferred tax liability) which do not meet the recognition criteria under the SME-FRF and SME-FRS are to be derecognised and dealt with as a change of accounting policy under section 2 of the SME-FRS. - (b) All items not recognised previously under a different GAAP which meet the recognition criteria under the SME-FRF and SME-FRS3 are to be recognised in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS. - (c) All items recognised previously under a different GAAP, which meet the recognition criteria under the SME-FRF and SME-FRS, but which were previously measured on a basis inconsistent with the SME-FRF and SME-FRS (for example, unamortised goodwill) are to be re-measured in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS.
+- 44. The transition from the entity's previous GAAP (for example the transition from reporting in accordance with Hong Kong Financial Reporting Standards) to the SME-FRF and SME-FRS is accounted for as follows: - (a) All items recognised previously under a different GAAP (for example, deferred tax liability) which do not meet the recognition criteria under the SME-FRF and SME-FRS are to be derecognised and dealt with as a change of accounting policy under section 2 of the SME-FRS. - (b) All items not recognised previously under a different GAAP which meet the recognition criteria under the SME-FRF and SME-FRS3 are to be recognised in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS. - (c) All items recognised under the entity's previous GAAP, which meet the recognition criteria under the SME-FRF and SME-FRS, but which were previously measured on a basis inconsistent with the SME-FRF and SME-FRS (for example, unamortised goodwill) are to be re-measured in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS.
+An entity may also use the following exemptions for each class of property, plant and equipment4 or intangible assets in preparing its first financial statements that conform to the SME-FRF and SME-FRS: - Previous GAAP carrying amount as deemed cost: An entity may elect to measure all items in each class of assets at their previous GAAP carrying amount on transition; or - (ii) Fair value as deemed cost: An entity may elect to measure all items in each class of assets at their fair value on transition.

-Such items are not expected to arise on a transition from full HKFRS to SME-FRF and SME-FRS but are included here for the sake of completeness.
+3 Such items are not expected to arise on a transition from full HKFRS to SME-FRF and SME-FRS but are included here for the sake of completeness.